bbatsov/batsov.com/_posts/2022-10-30-lessons-learned-from-a-hardware-upgrade-gone-wrong.md

 situations like these?
-You turn to YouTube, of course![^1] I searched there for "detaching CPU from heatsink" and I got the brilliant advice to use a hairdryer to heat them up for a few minutes and try to pry them apart when the thermal paste had softened.
-Surprisingly, this actually worked!
+You turn to YouTube, of course![^1] I searched there for "detaching CPU from heatsink" and I got the brilliant advice to use a hairdryer to heat them up for a few minutes and try to pry them apart when the thermal paste had softened.[^2] Surprisingly, this actually worked!

-Then I searched YouTube for "bent CPU pins" and there I watched a few people fixing the bent pins with toothpicks, credit cards, tiny screwdrivers, vises on workbenches, etc. Some ideas were definitely way more hardcore than others!
+Then I searched YouTube for "bent CPU pins" and there I watched a few people fixing the bent pins with toothpicks, credit cards, tiny screwdrivers, vises on workbenches[^3], etc. Some ideas were definitely way more hardcore than others!
 I spent the next two hours carefully adjusting the bent pins with a toothpick and one of my wife's painting knifes (the same one that finally pried the CPU from the heatsink).
 I was extremely frustrated at the time, yet I needed to be as